Fang997/PHAS0077-project/README.md

 * grid_search.py\
 grid_search.py contains functions using GridSearchCV and pipeline to tune hyperparameters for different sampling methods.
 * Jupyternotebook files (ipynb files)\
 'Using HCRIS (approach 1).ipynb' and 'Using HCRIS (approach 2)-mean/median imputaion.ipynb' applied ML algorithms on HCRIS data using 2 different ways to resample the imbalance data respectively (see section 3.4 in my project).
 According to the results, approach 2 is the appropriate way to apply resampling methods (section 4.2.2).
-For 'Using HCRIS (approach 2)-mean imputation' and 'Using HCRIS (approach 2)-median imputation', you could just run the mean one and change the cell under the markdown "impute missing values:" in the notebook to other methods (median, knn and multivariate) using 'imputation_method'.
+For 'Using HCRIS (approach 2)-mean imputation' and 'Using HCRIS (approach 2)-median imputation', you could just run the mean one and modify the cell under the markdown "imputate missing values" in the notebook to other methods (median, knn and multivariate) using the function 'imputation_method'.
 If you want to try random imputation, uncomment the cell below "If using random imputation..." and comment the cell under "Imputate missing values".
 'Using multi-source data.ipynb' applied ML algorithms on the multi-source data using approach 2.
 You could run these ipynb files for results.